Updated: Apr 23

 - Body language that is avoidant (head down, disengaged)

 If you notice these issues at home, contact the school to see if the teachers are noticing the same signs.
-They may have insights about something you child would not tell you.
+They may have insights about something that your child would not tell you.

 Explain that you will not be mad, you just want to help.
 Many children who are in abusive situations have been told they or their loved ones will get hurt if they speak out.